 Required Assessments: 1.
-Successful completion of the exit Missouri
+Successful completion of the exit

-Required Assessments: 1.
-Successful completion of the exit Missouri Librarian Performance Assessment (MoLPA); 2.
+Missouri Librarian Performance Assessment (MoLPA); 2.
 Passing score on the content area exit assessment(s) in the certification area(s) for which the student is being recommended; and 3.
 Satisfactory formative evaluations and a satisfactory summative evaluation for the student teaching experience.

-Teaching: Students desiring to petition for credit for a portion of their student teaching experience must have a minimum of two years of classroom instructional experience in the grade level and/or subject area for which they are seeking certification in order to apply.
+Credit for Prior Learning (CPL) Portfolio Credit for Student Teaching: Students desiring to petition for credit for a portion of their student teaching experience must have a minimum of two years of classroom instructional experience in the grade level and/or subject area for which they are seeking certification in order to apply.
 The experience must be in a public or accredited private school and must be concurrent with enrollment in the Teacher Education Program.
 To determine eligibility, the student must first complete a CPL conference with the Dean of Education or her designee at least one semester prior to the anticipated student teaching semester.
 Students must be fully admitted to the Teacher Education Program and have passed the student teaching interview before CPL credit may be awarded.